-which allows multifamily development.

-The surrounding

-zoning is a mixture

-of C1, C2 and R3.

-Source: Official

-City Zoning Map of

-the Chickamauga.

-All public utility

-services are

-available to the

-tract and excess

-capacity exists.
+family development.
+The surrounding zoning is a mixture of C1, C2 and R3.
+Source: Official City Zoning Map of the Chickamauga.
+All public utility services are available to the tract and excess capacity exists.

 However, these assessments are subject to both environmental and engineering studies.